ByteAtATime/shipwrecked-ai/README.md

 ## Architecture

 - **packages/bot/** - The main Slack bot application
+- **packages/web/** - SvelteKit web interface with TypeScript and Tailwind CSS
 - **docker-compose.yml** - PostgreSQL with pgvector extension

 This project was created using `bun init` and converted to a monorepo using [Bun workspaces](https://bun.sh/guides/install/workspaces).